Rockies & River Restaurant

 Dorothy is now an officially retired RN with a passion for good food and beading.
 She enjoys activities as diverse as traveling and the excitment of the hunt while engaging in the occasional sale or two when out shopping.

-Grant is a retired minister (2013 for the thrid time) of the United Church of Canada, although he doesn’t understand this yet, as he still runs around doing churchy things.
+Grant is a retired minister—first in 2013 and then in 2024 for the third time—of the United Church of Canada, although he doesn’t understand this fully as yet, as he still runs around doing churchy things.
 His hobbies include languages, Lego, computers, travelling, breathing, eating and writing—but not necessarily in that order.

 Banquet Facilities to impress your friends and amaze your family.